PanyiDong/InsurAutoML/README.md

 >
 > 6. feature selection: PCA, AFFS, etc. And some models from autosklearn will be applied.
 >
 > 7. apply hyperopt (Bayesian Optimization) to create a pipeline of AutoML workflow.
-Consider the methods as a hyperparamter, and create a hyperparamter space, where we can find the optimal ML workflow.
-Only supervised classfication/regression models supported.
+Consider the methods as a hyperparameter, and create a hyperparameter space, where we can find the optimal ML workflow.
+Only supervised classification/regression models supported.

 The pipeline of AutoML: